 As we saw, plaque contains bacteria which release tooth-decaying acid.
 The lack of an appropriate routine for maintaining oral hygiene can lead to the development of cavities.
 Brushing twice a day with a fluoride toothpaste and flossing every day can help clear out plaque and keep your teeth clean.
 Oil pulling with sesame or coconut oil every day can also improve your oral health.

 3. Frequent Snacking

 Snacking frequently on foods with carbs like sweets, juices, and drinks increases the number of times your teeth come in contact with foods that can be used by bacteria to produce enamel-destroying acids.
-This means an increase in the frequency of acid attacks on your teeth and a greater chance of tooth decay.7 And it is unlikely that you brush your teeth or rinse your mouth after each snack.
+This means an increase in the frequency of acid attacks on your teeth and a

 4. Sodas And Sticky, Crunchy, And Sweet Foods

 The bacteria in your mouth love sugar.
 So sweets or other foods high in sugar can be especially bad for your teeth.
 Sticky foods like dates or toffee which tend to cling to your teeth or crunchy foods like chips which can get lodged between teeth also increase your chances of developing cavities as they remain in contact with your teeth for longer periods.8 Children especially tend to gather cavities through this route.

 Soft drinks and sodas also contribute majorly to teeth erosion.
 Not only do the high-sugar varieties feed teeth-decaying bacteria, the diet sodas also contain high amounts of citric and phosphoric acid which erode the teeth enamel as well as the dentin.
 Use a straw to minimize exposure.